kevalnagda/kevalnagda.github.io/_posts/2020-11-02-getting-started-with-docker.md

 Docker uses containers for all of its operations and containers consume user space of an operating system.
 In simple terms, container is just a set of processes that are isolated from the rest of the system.

 However, a Virtual Machine (VM) consumes user space as well as kernel space of an operating system for all of its operations.
 Each VM consists of an operating system and apps.
-Internally VMs utilize virtualized hardware, but share system hardware resources from the host operating system.
+Internally VMs use virtualized hardware, but share system hardware resources from the host operating system.

 ## Terminology